 The agenda for a given mastermind meeting traditionally allows for select members to sit in what is referred to as the “hot seat,” presenting a concise professional challenge to the group.
 In the time allotted, the group shall then brainstorm solutions, identify obstacles, consider resources, offer connections, celebrate achievement, and hold one another accountable for future progress.

-In addition to convening mastermind groups himself, Erich educates others on the purpose, format, and benefits of masterminds through his AimHI Mastermind Clinic.
+In addition to convening mastermind groups himself, Erich educates others on the purpose, format, and benefits of masterminds through his Power of the Mastermind workshops.

 - identify reasons for starting a mastermind group